Simba rebellion: Simba forces and ideology

 Christophe Gbenye's forces were organized as the "Armée Populaire de Libération" (APL), though were generally nicknamed "Simbas", meaning a lion or big lion in Swahili.
 They were recruited from ANC mutineers, tribesmen, and youth militants (jeunesse).
 In general, the Armée Populaire de Libération was divided into regular units which were organized like the ANC (namely the unités d'operations and unités de garnison), and units which were more akin to irregular militias (barriéres).
 Although they were on average well motivated, the Simbas lacked discipline and their command as well as control were often chaotic.
 They were also poorly armed, with many rebels relying on machetes and spears due to lacking guns.

 The majority of the Simbas were young men and teens although children were not unheard of in the conflict.
 The rebels were led by Gaston Soumialot and Gbenye, who had been members of Gizenga's Parti Solidaire Africain (PSA), and Laurent-Désiré Kabila, who had been a member of the Lumumba aligned Association générale des Baluba du Katanga (BALUBAKAT).

 Because of the range of political beliefs amongst the Simba rebels, attributing an ideology to the rebellion is very complex.
 Whilst the leaders claimed to be influenced by Chinese Maoist ideas, the Cuban military advisor Che Guevara wrote that the majority of the fighters did not hold these views.
 The fighters also practised a system of traditional beliefs which held that correct behaviour and the regular reapplying of dawa (water ritually applied by a medicine man) would leave the fighters impervious to bullets.
 Researcher Ato Kwamena Onoma described the Simba rebellion as "Lumumbist".
 The rebellion was backed by the MNC-L party.

-In addition to native Congolese, the Simba rebels included Rwandan exiles.
-Known as "Inyenzi" in Rwanda, these exiles had repeatedly attempted to retake their home country without success, most prominently during the Bugesera invasion of December 1963.
+In addition to native Congolese, the Simba rebels included Rwandan exiles of the Inyenzi movement.
+These exiles had repeatedly attempted to retake their home country without success, most prominently during the Bugesera invasion of December 1963.
 Frustrated that Congolese authorities hampered their activities and radicalised by their repeated failures, Inyenzi based in the Congo joined the Simba rebellion because they hoped that a Simba-led government would support their own efforts in Rwanda.
-Rwandan exiles held prominent positions within the rebel hierarchy, with Inyenzi leaders Louis Bidalira and Jerome Katarebe serving as chief of staff and chef de cabinet respectively.
+Rwandan exiles held prominent positions within the rebel hierarchy, with Jerome Katarebe serving as chef de cabinet.
 The Rwandan exiles held a reputation as good and disciplined fighters among the insurgents.